NEONScience/neon-data-institute-2016/index.md

 ## Welcome to the 2016 NEON Data Institute!

+<a href="https://public.etherpad-mozilla.org/p/2016-06-20-NEONDI" class="btn btn-info">Click here to go to the Data Institute Etherpad</a>

 NEON's Data Institute provides critical skills and foundational knowledge for scientists working with heterogeneous spatio-temporal data to address ecological questions.
 Our 2016 Institute focuses